This one-footed stance is

 The "Choo Choo"

-This often shows that a norn is very happy and all its dives have been satiated.
+This often shows that a creature is very happy and all its drives have been satiated.
 Also known as "dancing"

-The obvious Zs and accompanying gentle snores show the norn
+The obvious Zs and accompanying gentle snores show the creature

 is sleeping.
 The nornal sleeping pose is in the centre.
 Although as shown,